Upanayana: Gender and women

-In some regions, in modern times, some girls undergo Upanayana rite of passage.
-In ancient and medieval eras, texts such as Harita Dharmasutras, Asvalayana Grhya Sutra and Yama smriti suggest women could begin Vedic studies after Upanayana.
+In some texts, some girls belonging to the three varnas undergo upanayana rite of passage.
+In ancient and medieval eras, texts such as Harita Dharmasūtras, Aśvālayana Gṛhya Sutra and Yama Smriti suggest women could begin Vedic studies after Upanayana.

-Girls who decided to become a student underwent the Upanayana rite of passage, at the age of 8, and thereafter were called Brahmavadini.
+Girls belonging to the three upper varnas who decided to become a student underwent the Upanayana rite of passage, at the age of 8, and thereafter were called Brahmavadinī.
 They wore a thread or upper garment over their left shoulder.
-Those girls who chose not to go to a gurukul were called Sadyovadhu (literally, one who marries straight).
+Those girls who chose not to go to a gurukula were called Sadyovadhu (literally, one who marries straight).
 However, the Sadyovadhu, too, underwent a step during the wedding rituals, where she would complete Upanayana, and thereafter wear her upper garment (saree) over her left shoulder.
-This interim symbolic Upanayana rite of passage for a girl, before her wedding, is described in multiple texts such as the Gobhila Gryha Sutra (verse 2.1.19) and some Dharmasutras.
+This interim symbolic Upanayana rite of passage for a girl, before her wedding, is described in multiple texts such as the Gobhila Gṛhya Sūtra (verse 2.1.19) and some Dharmasutras.